xzhseh/stlc-in-a-week/README.md

 Regarding official handout(s), currently they are only available (in Chinese) on my [zhihu article page](https://www.zhihu.com/people/dawn-36-29-53/posts).

 Any pull request / issues / advice will be greatly appreciated!

+Below is a demo gif using the built-in interactive environment to play with my (i.e., refsols) stlc implementation.